 Buying Advice

-Question number one: Do I want gloves or mittens?
+Question No. 1: Do I want gloves or mittens?
 What it tends to come down to is that, plainly, separating your fingers makes it easier to use them, whether that's zipping your shell, operating your phone or even pointing out the next run you want to take.
 Such dexterity tends to be essential in disciplines like backcountry skiing and riding, climbing and working around the house.
 The problem is that if you're not moving and pumping blood into your fingertips, separating them comes at the expense of warmth.

 Enclosing your fingers in one insulated pocket allows them to radiate heat to each other, keeping you much more comfortable on cold days.
 This might be the best bet for someone who plans to primarily use their mittens lift-skiing at resorts or as emergency backups.
 You might wear gloves while making camp, but switch into warmer mittens for downtime in the cook tent.